hashnfv/hashnfv-escalator/docs/02-Background_and_Terminologies.rst

 Physical Resource
 ^^^^^^^^^^^^^^^^^

-Most cloud infrastructures support the dynamic addition/removal of hardware.
+Most cloud infrastructures support the dynamic addition and removal of hardware.
 Accordingly a hardware upgrade could be done by adding the new piece of hardware and removing the old one.
-From the persepctive of smooth upgrade the orchestration/scheduling of this actions is the primary concern.
+From the persepctive of smooth upgrade the orchestration/scheduling of these actions is the primary concern.

 Upgrading a physical resource may involve as well the upgrade of its firmware and/or modifying its configuration data.
 This may require the restart of the hardware.